 One day after the mornings dive I wandered along the sea front all the way to the “Downtown” area where the posh shops and restaurants are located.
 In the afternoon heat it took several hours to get there, when I eventually did I went to one of the restaurants for a sandwich and a pot of tea.
 Getting there I passed an area that had mostly bullet marked wrecked buildings, a reminder of Lebanon’s Civil War.
 On another day after diving I went to a branch of Hardees fast food restaurant located a short walk from my hotel on Bliss Street where I spent the afternoon writing postcards and chatting to locals.
 To get there I had to pass a branch of McDonalds that had barriers and armed guards outside!

-Another day when I wasn’t diving I got up very early and took a taxi to the Coca-Cola bus station (named because it was formerly the site of a Coca-Cola factory) and took a bus across the border in to Syria and toured around Damascus for the day, you can read about the trip here.
+Another day when I wasn’t diving I got up very early and took a taxi to the Coca-Cola bus station (named because it was formerly the site of a Coca-Cola factory) and took a bus across the border in to Syria and toured around Damascus for the day,.
 On my final night in Beirut I took a taxi to “Downtown” to visit the opening night of Narcosis bar that was owned by one of the divers from the NISD.

 Beirut was a challenging destination with the very high temperatures and the fact that it is built on a hillside.
 Bliss Street where my hotel was located was much higher than the Corniche (promenade) and it was necessary in a wheelchair to take a rather roundabout route to get from one to the other avoiding steep roads.
 The first day I was there I went down a very steep road to the Corniche and later in the day when I was returning to Bliss Street the road I chose was so steep that the pavement to the side was stepped like a staircase, I had struggled to make my way about a third up it when a Syrian Army truck (Syria was an army of occupation in Lebanon then) passed by.
 When it got to the top of the street it reversed back and two soldiers got out and without a word helped me to the top.
 Despite the difficulties I am pleased I made the effort to visit Beirut.